omegaui/jar-packager/README.md

 ![Main-Window](/images/main-window.png)

 A Simple JarPackager.

-Also One of Omega IDE's plugin.
+One of Omega IDE's plugin.